WHAT IS A TORT?

 The New York Pattern Jury Instruction 2:220 defines vicious propensity as “a natural inclination or usual habit to act in a way that endangers people or property”.
 The plaintiff also has to prove the dog owner knew or should have known, of the vicious propensities.
 A dog owner is responsible for any injury on a strict liability basis if the owner continues to harbor the dog with knowledge of the dog’s vicious propensities.
 The requirement of vicious propensity applies to other animals besides dogs.
 In NYS, there is no claim in negligence for dog bites.

 There is also strict liability under the Section 121 of the Agricultural & Markets statute which makes the “owner or lawful custodian” of a “dangerous dog” “strictly liable” for medical costs resulting from “injury” caused by such dog to a person, “companion animal,” farm animal, or “domestic animal.”

 THE PATH OF A NEGLIGENCE CASE:

-While similar in some ways to the path of criminal case, there are significant differences.
-First, the attorneys are not working for the government like a district attorney in a criminal case.
-The path of a typically negligence case is as follows:
+While similar in some ways to the path of a criminal case, there are significant differences.
+First, the attorneys are not working for the government as district attorneys in a criminal case.
+The path of a typical negligence case is as follows: